class EE::Network::TcpSocket

 Send

-void setSendTimeout(SocketHandle sock, const Time& timeout)
+void setSendTimeout(const Time& timeout)

 Set the send timeout.
 Only callable after connect ( after the socket has been initialized ).

-void setReceiveTimeout(SocketHandle sock, const Time& timeout)
+void setReceiveTimeout(const Time& timeout)

 Set the receive timeout Only callable after connect ( after the socket has been initialized ).